-(Yes, the cover of this edition is gold, which is a little heavy-handed, but whatever.)
+Yes, the cover of my edition is gold, which is a little heavy-handed, but whatever.

 As if that blurb weren’t enough, Margaret Drabble (of The Oxford Companion To English Literature) said that The Golden Notebook forms part of Lessing’s body of work she called “inner space fiction”, exploring mental and societal breakdown.
 I’m hooked, reel me in!
 The author bio alongside that little gem has a huge list of other titles: novels, drama, short stories, poetry, and non-fiction.
 If I’ve done my maths right, that makes Lessing a quintuple threat!